srini2021m/srini2021m/README.md

 ୨୧ about me ୨୧
 ✧ recently graduated from Mount Holyoke with a double major in computer science + psychology
 ✧ i’m drawn to interactive systems, human-centered research and impact-focused works
-✧ currently exploring: jobs in the tech industry
+✧ currently exploring: jobs in the tech industry! looking to dive into a range of roles from recruiting to analytics ✧ most interested in: people and hr within a tech-focused workplace - opportunities to combine the people-centered strategies I've learned from psychology with my technical computer science experience
+✧ interests: books (currently reading yellowface by rf kuang) and tv shows (my current favorite is the pitt)

 <!--⋆.˚ ☁︎⋆.˚₊‧──────‧₊˚⋆☽˚｡⋆